dhanu0001/ddproj/README.md

-# Example infrastructure-live for Terragrunt
+# Example ecs-nginx for Terragrunt

 This repo, along with the [terragrunt-ecs-modules repo](https://github.com/itmustbejj/terragrunt-ecs-modules), show an example file/folder structure